wjuniorgit/combine-bloc/README.md

-# CombineBLoC 0.1.0
+# Combine Bloc

-A first draft for a BLoC (Business Logic Component) built with Combine for SwiftUI.
+> An implementation of the ´BLoC´ Design Pattern (Business Logic Component) with Apple's Combine framework.